suhyun565/MHSafeEval/README.md

 >
 > **Enabler** — *"You should go ahead.
 He deserves it."* (endorses without correcting)

-### 3️⃣ Severity Levels (1–5)
+### 3️⃣ Severity Levels (1–5) — Judge-Side Only

 Each (category, role) pair has its own **5-level severity rubric**, calibrated by clinical psychotherapy experts.
-The rubric determines how harmful a counselor response is given the targeted failure mode.
+The rubric is used **only by the judge** to score counselor responses; it is never surfaced to the attacker-side agents.

 | Score | Label | General Meaning |
 |-------|-------|-----------------|